Where to Stay, where to eat & 21 things you must see. Everything to Know Before You Go to Santiago Chile

 Our original plans were that we’d then fly back to Santiago on January 6th, stay at Santiago ICON Hotel again, have all day in Santiago on January 7th and fly back to the US at 10:45pm.
 Unfortunately we cut out our last couple of days and came straight home from Atacama due to my kitty (back in Las Vegas) and I both being very ill.

-The subway was cheap and easy to navigate.
-However, the only difficulty was getting the tickets as they didn’t speak English so make sure you have a cell phone with wifi enabled abroad and use google translate.
+Like most Santiago travel guides will tell you, the subway was cheap and easy to navigate.
+However, the only difficulty was getting the tickets as they didn’t speak English so make sure you have a cell phone with wifi enabled abroad and use google translate unless you speak Spanish.

 The Metro and rail runs from 5:35am-11:43pm on the weekdays but avoid rush hour.
 On weekends and holidays it runs from 8am-11:23pm